canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/setup-rocketchat-server-on-ubuntu/setup-rocketchat-server-on-ubuntu.md

 ### Creating an account

 First, you'll have to create an account.
-The first account created on the server will be an admin, which will allow you to configure the server.
+The first account created on the server will automatically become an admin, which will allow you to configure the server.

 Click on `Register a new account`.
 You'll be shown a screen where you must enter your name, email and password.